-- In rural schools, students scored 2% lower in both Language and The World Around Us, and 3% lower in Mathematics than the national average. - In urban schools, students scored 4% lower in Language, Mathematics, and The World Around Us than the national average.
+- In rural schools, students scored 7% higher in Language, 3% lower in Mathematics and 3% higher in The World Around Us as compared to the national average. - In urban schools, students scored 10% above in Language and 8% above in The World Around Us compared to the national average.
+Students' scores were at par with the national average in Mathematics.